hashicorp/consul-replicate/README.md

 Contributing
 ------------
-To hack on Consul Replicate, you will need a modern [Go][] environment.
+To hack on Consul Replicate, you will need a modern [Go][] environment of version 1.7 or higher.
 To compile the `consul-replicate` binary and run the test suite, simply execute:

 ```shell
 $ make